Customize Consent Preferences

 The tender offer process involves setting a specific tender period, during which shareholders can decide whether to tender their shares.
 The price offered is typically fixed and determined by various factors, including the fund’s NAV, market conditions, and management’s goals.
 Once the tender offer concludes, the fund repurchases the tendered shares and adjusts its outstanding share count accordingly.

-Read: Algo Trading Profitable Videos – A Comprehensive Guide
+Read: Crypto Profit Day Trading Spreadsheet Free Videos – A Complete Guide

 Profiting from Tender Offers